solygambas/swift-projects/28-hot-prospects/README.md

 - saving and loading data with UserDefaults.
 - adding a context menu to an image.
 - posting notifications to the lock screen.
+- showing whether a prospect was contacted or not.
+- saving and loading data from the documents directory.
+- sorting contacts by name or by most recent.

 Based on [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) by Paul Hudson - Hacking with Swift (2022).